ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

             # using a specific IP.
             config.vm.network :private_network, ip: "192.168.50.4"

-6. Create or add to existing drushrc file within your project repository (not the vagrant branch you just created) docroot/sites/all/drush/[project shortname].aliases.drushrc.php with the following.
+6. Create or add to existing drushrc file within the [client_repo] at docroot/sites/all/drush/[project shortname].aliases.drushrc.php with the following (if the client does not allow this alias to exist, you may put it in the [vagrant_repo] and provide instructions to the project team on how to use it).

         // Vagrant local development vm.
         $aliases['mcdev'] = array(